spiral/docs/storage.md

 copy from file

-> Make sure FTP user has permissions to write and change file mode.
+> Make sure the FTP user has permissions to write and change the file mode.

 ### Amazon S3 Server